 Following the June 1 submission of the Mayor's proposed budget, the Controller provides an opinion to the Board regarding the accuracy of economic assumptions underlying the revenue estimates and the reasonableness of such estimates and revisions in the proposed budget.
-During its budget approval process, the Board has the power to reduce or augment any appropriation in the proposed budget, provided the total budgeted appropriation amount is not greater than the budgeted appropriation amount submitted by the Mayor.
+During its budget approval process, the Board has the power to reduce or augment any appropriation in the proposed budget; provided the total budgeted appropriation amount is not greater than the budgeted appropriation amount submitted by the Mayor.
 The Board must adopt the "original budget" no later than the last working day of July each year.

-Following the adoption of the budget, the City makes various revisions throughout the fiscal year (the "original budget" plus any changes made are collectively referred to as the "revised budget").
+Following the adoption of the budget, the City makes various revisions throughout the fiscal year (collectively referred to as the "revised budget").
 A "final revised budget" is prepared at the end of the fiscal year reflecting the year-end's final revenue and expenditure appropriation for such fiscal year.
-The Board adopted the fiscal year 2005-06 original budget (Ordinance No. 203-05) on July 26, 2005, and Mayor Newsom signed the budget on August 4, 2005.
+The Board adopted the fiscal year 2004-05 original budget (Ordinance No. 197-04) on July 27, 2004, and Mayor Newsom approved it on August 5, 2004.